-The restrictions related to the duration of a non-competition undertaking and the maximum contractual penalty do not, however, apply to employees who, in view of their duties and status, are deemed to run an enterprise or an independent part thereof, or to have an independent status comparable to such managers.
-Even if the restrictions on the duration of the non-competition undertaking and the level of contractual penalty provided for in the ECA are not applied to the aforementioned managers, terms unreasonably restricting competition are prohibited under the Contracts Act.18 Therefore, a contract under which a person, in order to prevent or restrict competition, has undertaken not to engage in a certain activity or not to conclude an employment contract with another person engaging in such activity, may not bind a party who has made such a promise to the extent that it unreasonably restricts his or her freedom.
+The restrictions relating to the duration of a non-competition undertaking and the maximum contractual penalty do not, however, apply to employees who, in view of their duties and status, are deemed to run an enterprise or an independent part thereof, or to have an independent status comparable with such managers.
+Even if the restrictions on the duration of the non-competition undertaking and the level of contractual penalty provided for in the ECA are not applied to the aforementioned managers, terms unreasonably restricting competition are prohibited under the Finnish Contracts Act.18 Therefore, a contract under which a person, in order to prevent or restrict competition, has undertaken not to engage in a certain activity or not to conclude an employment contract with another person engaging in such activity, may not bind a party who has made such a promise to the extent that it unreasonably restricts their freedom.
 In practice, the non-competition undertakings applicable to managers rarely exceed 12 months in duration; the amount of contractual penalty is also usually within the range set in the ECA.
 Managing directors of large companies form an exception to this rule.

 The term of a non-competition undertaking applicable after employment is calculated as of expiry of the notice period.
-Therefore, a release from duties during a notice period does, unless otherwise agreed, not affect the duration of the non-competition undertaking.
-A non-compete clause is not, however, applicable if the employment relationship has been terminated for reasons deriving from the employer.
-A non-competition covenant is thus not enforceable, for example, in the case of collective redundancies.
+Therefore, a release from duties during a notice period does not, unless otherwise agreed, affect the duration of the non-competition undertaking.
+A non-compete clause is not, however, applicable if the employment relationship has been terminated for reasons deriving from the employer: for example, in the case of collective redundancies.